-2nd person Narrative Mode
+Second person

-This is an experimental narrative mode and seldom used.
-As such it can come across as gimmicky unless expertly used.
-In this mode, you give the camera to the reader and you cast the reader as the character using ‘you’.
+This is an experimental perspective and is seldom used.
+As such it can come across as gimmicky unless expertly written.
+The second-person POV points the camera at the reader and casts them as the character, using ‘you’.
 For example, let’s make the reader the assassin:

 Another of these greedy men came to see you today.
 You have no sympathy for him.
 He wants his wife bumped off.
 He wants her money.
 You have no sympathy for her either.
 You are a professional.

+Single versus multiple POVs

+Now that you know more about the different narrative POVs, it’s useful to keep in mind that novels, and even short stories, can be told from more than one perspective.
+Using multiple POVs means that alternating chapters or sections of your story will reflect the experiences of different characters and can span various timelines.

+For example, in The Girl on the Train by Paula Hawkins, the story is told from the perspectives of three different women.
+And in Cloud Atlas, David Mitchell deftly balances six narrators, each existing in a different era – a style that very few writers could emulate.

+If you are a debut novelist, however, think twice before you adopt this approach.
+It can be complex and challenging, as you will essentially be writing multiple novels at the same time!

-Playing With POVs and Modes
+Playing with POVs

-In the wonderful world of writing stories, the power of point of view cannot be underestimated.
-Selecting the right point of view for your story lays the foundation for a captivating narrative, ensuring readers are fully absorbed by your characters and immersed in the world you've crafted.
-By understanding the role of point of view and exploring different narrative modes you will enhance your power to create good stories.
+In the wonderful world of storytelling, the power of POV cannot be overestimated.
+Selecting the right POV for your story lays the foundation for a captivating narrative, ensuring readers are fully absorbed by your characters and immersed in the world you’ve crafted.
+By understanding the role of POV and exploring different perspectives, you will enhance your power to write excellent stories.

-You may have recently read a novel in first person with multiple povs, but that doesn’t necessarily mean you should write your novel or story in that way.
-Play around with different narrative modes before you settle on one.
-And if you are writing your first novel, think twice before you take on the challenge of multiple points of view.
-This isn’t going to be the only novel you ever write.
-My recommendation for a debut writer is to keep structure simple and stick to one point of view.
-However, remember that a general 3rd person will give you the scope to explore the experiences of many characters in your story.

-A Little Test
+A little test

-Here’s a little test - see if you can correctly identify which narrative mode matches each of these paragraphs:
+Here’s a little test – see if you can correctly identify which POV matches each of these paragraphs:

-EXTRACT 1
+Extract one

 There was a garden fork sticking out of the dog.
 The points of the fork must have gone all the way through the dog and into the ground because the fork had not fallen over.
 I decided that the dog was probably killed with the fork because I could not see any other wounds in the dog and I do not think you would stick a garden fork into a dog after it had died for some other reason, like cancer for example, or a road accident.
 But I could not be certain about this.

 I went through Mrs Shears' gate, closing it behind me.
 I walked onto her lawn and knelt beside the dog.
 I put my hand on the muzzle of the dog.
-It was still warm. - Mark Haddon ‘The Curious Incident of the Dog in the Nighttime’
+It was still warm. – Mark Haddon The Curious Incident of the Dog in the Night-Time

-EXTRACT 2
+Extract two